P-P-P-Pablo/blackjack/README.md

 - [ ] New Deal action

 #### Animations
-- [ ] Make Cards Move from center to respective pile whan game starts
+- [ ] Make Cards Move from center to respective pile when game starts
 - [ ] others
+- [ ] Custom Buttons

 #### Misc
 - [x] New Sprites